Accredited Online Radiologic Technology Programs

 Santa Fe College

-Santa Fe College offers a hybrid associate in science program in radiography which is JRCERT-accredited.
+Santa Fe College offers a hybrid associate of science program in radiography that is JRCERT-accredited.
 Courses in this 20-month program are delivered online, on-campus, and virtually.
-The program’s purpose is to educate and develop professional and competent radiographers with a high degree of adaptability in changing technology and are proficient in all facets of radiography.
+The program’s purpose is to educate and develop professional and competent radiographers who are proficient in all facets of radiography and highly adaptable to changing technology.
 Graduates will receive the required entry-level skills to perform quality radiologic procedures and provide patients with the best possible care.

-Made up of 77 credits, the program includes courses such as radiologic technology and patient care; radiographic techniques; radiographic procedures; radiologic physics; radiation biology; radiographic pathology; special imaging modalities; and advanced radiologic clinical education.
+The program, which is made up of 77 credits, includes courses such as radiologic technology and patient care, radiographic techniques, procedures, radiologic physics, radiation biology, radiographic pathology, special imaging modalities, and advanced radiologic clinical education.

 • Location: Gainesville, FL